LLNL/Silo/docs/globals.md

 * **Returned value:**

-  One (1) if the library's version number is greater than or equal to the version number specified by Maj, Min, Pat arguments, zero (0) otherwise.
+  One (1) if the version number of the library the calling executable is using is greater than or equal to the version number specified by Maj, Min, Pat arguments, zero (0) otherwise.

 * **Description:**